paper-piper/Ninja-Game/README.md

 - **Pick Your Ninja:** Choose from a variety of characters, each with unique stats and skills.
 - **Battle Other Players:** Engage in strategic battles in a top-down 2D arena.
 - **Retro Pixel Art Style:** Immerse yourself in a beautifully crafted pixel art world.
-- **Competitive Gameplay:** Fight your way up the leaderboard and prove your skills.

 ## Game Protocol